-Reminiscent of the wonderful Ada Twist, Scientist, this picturebook biography tells the story of another ground-breaking female scientist, the zoologist and herpetologist Joan Procter.
-From her early fascination with snakes and crocodiles to her pioneering work redesigning the world famous Reptile House at London Zoo, this book provides a wonderful and informative account of Joan’s short life.
+Reminiscent of the wonderful Ada Twist, Scientist, this picturebook biography tells the story of another ground-breaking female scientist, zoologist and herpetologist Joan Procter.
+From her early fascination with snakes and crocodiles to her pioneering work redesigning the world-famous Reptile House at London Zoo, this book provides an informative account of Joan’s short life.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.